Extended events in SQL server- top 5 use

 The Architecture of Extended Events in SQL Server

 The structure of SQL Server’s Extended Events architecture creates a foundation that makes event recording, processing, and analysis effective and flexible.
-It is made up of several important parts that combine to offer a thorough understanding of the behavior of the SQL Server instance.
+It comprises several important parts that combine to offer a thorough understanding of the behavior of the SQL Server instance.
 Let’s examine the Extended Events architecture:

 Event Sessions